IBM/datastage-standalone-workshop/workshop/lab-db2/README.md

-# Lab 3: DataStage with database connections
+# Lab: DataStage with database connections

 DataStage Flow Designer enables users to create, edit, load, and run DataStage jobs which can be used to perform integration of data from various sources in order to glean meaningful and valuable information.